rabstolaf/bwsys/03_scripting.md

 #### tput
 The tput command is a very powerful tool for output formatting.
-It can get very complex fast so lets take it one step at a time and put them together at the end.
+It can get very complex fast so let's take it one step at a time and put them together at the end.
 Try entering this in your command line:
 ```sh
 $ tput cols